rgerosa/AnalysisCode/README.md

-	   isMC                : set to True when running on simulated events isFastSIM           : set to True when running on fast sim miniAOD (still temp and relying on Emanuele miniAOD) filterHighMETEvents : apply 200 GeV seletion on recoil/met (mumet or elmet or phmet or met) filterOnHLT         : require the OR of all the trigger path definied in the MonoJetTreeMaker (beginRun) usePrivateSQliteJEC : use a local db file for jet energy correction usePrivateSQliteJER : use a local db file for jet energy smearings (by default true since no records in existing GT)
+	   isMC                : set to True when running on simulated events isFastSIM           : set to True when running on fast sim miniAOD (still temp and relying on Emanuele miniAOD) filterHighMETEvents : apply metCut GeV seletion on recoil/met (mumet or elmet or phmet or met) metCut              : met threshold
+	   filterOnHLT         : require the OR of all the trigger path definied in the MonoJetTreeMaker (beginRun) usePrivateSQliteJEC : use a local db file for jet energy correction usePrivateSQliteJER : use a local db file for jet energy smearings (by default true since no records in existing GT)